Deploy Dremio

 This topic describes the deployment models.
 Dremio is a distributed system that can be deployed in a public cloud or on-premises.
 A Dremio cluster can be co-located with one of the data sources (Hadoop or NoSQL database) or deployed separately.

-This is the recommended deployment option for Dremio.
-For that, check the following topics in this section:
+Kubernetes is the recommended deployment option for Dremio.
+For more information, see the following topics in this section:

 -

-Deploying to Kubernetes - The procedure to deploy Dremio to your Kubernetes environment.
+Deploying on Kubernetes – Deploy Dremio on your Kubernetes environment.

 -